Only 12% of Irish adolescents get the recommended 60 minutes of physical activity every day

 With individual attention, the Y-PATH PE 4 ME supports each student to feel confident to participate in and enjoy physical activity.
 Our goal is to ensure that everyone can find an activity they like, can take part in and enjoy.

-90 per cent of young people in Ireland lack basic movement skills such as running or throwing a ball
+99.5% of young people Ireland lack fundamental movement skills such as running or throwing a ball

 These skills, known as fundamental movement skills (FMS), are the building blocks of movement we all need to stay active.
 They also allow us to participate in and enjoy physical activity.